The Mercedes A-Class will live on, but it's getting a massive transformation | Auto Express

-New Mercedes A-Class to get massive transformation as it targets the Audi A3 e-tron
+New Mercedes A-Class to get massive transformation as it targets the Audi A2 e-tron

 The Mercedes A-Class is set for an electric future and our exclusive image previews how it could look